Does Your Business Have What it Needs to Avoid Unnecessary Liability?

 Employment Law Counseling

 Even with appropriate practices and policies in place, issues will still arise from time to time.
 When they do, business owners and executives need to make informed decisions based on sound legal advice.
-The Virginia employment attorneys in the Labor and Employment division of Pierce / McCoy have extensive experience counseling employers; and, once we get to know your business, we can not only advise you regarding pending issues but also help you anticipate and prevent issues before they arise.
+The Virginia employment attorneys in the Labor and Employment division of Pierce / Jewett have extensive experience counseling employers; and, once we get to know your business, we can not only advise you regarding pending issues but also help you anticipate and prevent issues before they arise.

 Internal Audits and Audit Response